 In the back drop of the 2005 earthquake, to achieve a proactive approach, the NDM Ordinance was promulgated in December 2006, and later enacted as the NDM Act in 2010 by Parliament.
 Under the Act, a three-tiered disaster response system was created.
 At the Federal level, the NDMC headed by the Prime Minister, was established as the policy-making and oversight institutional mechanism for DRM.
 NDMA was established in 2007 as a lead agency at the Federal level.
 At the provincial level, similar to the federal level, the PDMC headed by the respected Chief Executive was formed, with similar responsibilities as the NDMC.
-PDMA was formed, which is led by the Director-General appointed by the respective Provincial Government.
-At the district level, DDMAs (KP Province named them as DDMUs) were established in all the districts across Pakistan for responding to emergencies/disasters at the local level.
+SDMA was formed, which is led by the Director-General appointed by the respective State Government.
+At the district level, DDMAs were established in all the districts across AJK for responding to emergencies/disasters at the local level.
 The disaster management system is displayed in the figure below.